 Contribution of Controlling Interests in our Joint Interest Assets.
 Our Predecessor's results of operations included 100% of the revenues and expenses associated with the Contributed Businesses.
 At the closing of the IPO, Hess Infrastructure Partners contributed to us a 20% controlling economic interest in each of Gathering Opco, HTGP Opco and Logistics Opco.
-For periods subsequent to the IPO, we consolidate the financial position and results of operations of our joint interest assets as a noncontrolling interest in our consolidated financial statements.
+For periods subsequent to the IPO, we consolidate the financial position and results of operations of our joint interest assets and reflect Hess Infrastructure Partners' retained interests in our joint interest assets as a noncontrolling interest in our consolidated financial statements.